microsoft/WhatTheHack/067-FabricLakehouse/Coach/README.md

 This hack includes an awesome [lecture presentation](Lectures.pptx) that features short presentations to introduce key topics associated with each challenge.
 It is recommended that the host present each short presentation before attendees kick off that challenge.

 You may also want to customise the deck to include logistics, timings, you and other coaches details, and other information specific to your event.
 Additional sea-themed puns are also encouraged.
-Yarrr...
+Yarr...

 **NOTE:** If you are a Hackathon participant, this is the answer guide.
 Don't cheat yourself by looking at these during the hack!
 Go learn something. :)